mesowx/FBFC-API-Workshop/Getting Setup.md

 ### Installing CartoPy

-One very exciting library out there is CartoPy, which lets you create exciting maps and geo-visualizations.
+One very exciting library out there is CartoPy, which lets you create powerful maps and geo-visualizations.
 Unfortunately CartoPy is a bit tricky to install.
 In some environments these commands work, and in others they don't.
 To try to install cartoPy, in a terminlal, enter:
 `conda install -c scitools cartopy`

 If that spews lots of unhappy things, you are probably not in luck.
 You can try `pip install cartopy` or `easy_install cartopy` but, they are not likely to work.
 If you can't get it to install on your machine, don't worry.